isparshit/Mobile-App-Assignments/README.md

 - [ ] Website: https://www.themoviedb.org/
 - [ ] Use free API Access Key for using the API .
 API key: 34c902e6393dc8d970be5340928602a7
 - [ ] Displaying movies in a layout you like.
 For each movie in your layout, please include the movie title, and a poster image.
 - [ ] Users need to be able to favourite a movie locally, and view them whenever they like.
 (Save to local disk for offline support)
 - [ ] Implement a local storage to persist results and favourited movies to disk.
 - [ ] Optional:  Anything you like to expand the functionality of the app.
 - [ ] Write unit testing

+## Goal 3:

+#### The exercise involves build a “proof of concept” app which consumes a REST service and displays photos with headings and descriptions.
+The exercise will be evaluated on coding style, understanding of programming concepts, choice of techniques, and also by the developer’s process, as indicated by the trail of git commits.

+- [ ] Create a Project for a Mobile Phone
+- [ ] Android: _Kotlin_ | iOS: _Swift_  You can learn Kotlin/Swift easily I'm sure:))

+### Functional Requirements:
+- [ ] Ingests a json feed https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts.json
+- [ ] You can use a third party Json parser to parse this if desired.
+- [ ] Displays the content (including image, title and description) in a table
+- [ ] The title in the navbar should be updated from the json
+- [ ] Each row should be the right height to display its own content and no taller.
+No content should be clipped.
+This means some rows will be larger than others.
+- [ ] Don’t download all images at once, only as needed
+- [ ] Refresh function, either a refresh button or use pull down to refresh.
+- [ ] Should not block UI when loading the data from the json feed.

 ### When you're done...